-With most certainty, most people reading this have at least heard the words “microbiome” and/or “gut flora”, but what is the microbiome?
+With almost certainty, most people reading this have at least heard the words “microbiome” and/or “gut flora”, but what is the microbiome?
 And what does gut flora mean?
 The microbiome refers to all of the microbes (bacteria, viruses, fungi, and other microscopic organisms) living inside your intestines.
 Those same microbes are what we call the gut flora.
 This may sound threatening, bacteria and fungi are bad right??
 Not all of them.
 Good bacteria are a vital part of body functions.
 In fact, having a healthy gut flora is largely responsible for your overall health.

 The purpose of the microbiome is expansive.
 Healthy gut flora helps with digestion, it helps the body digest certain foods that the stomach and small intestine have not been able to digest.
 Gut flora also plays an important role in the immune system, performing a barrier effect, preventing the growth of harmful, pathogenic bacteria, and helping with the production of vitamins B and K.

 Some studies even link the microbiome to gut-brain axis health and function.
 Considering that the main role of this microbiota is the normal functioning of the body and the different functions it accomplishes, experts nowadays consider it an “organ”.
 Although seeing as you are not born with a functioning microbiome, it is considered an “acquired organ” starting right after birth and evolving throughout our lives.